- Population: 9.7 million

-Women, in particular, are in need of protection.
-Life as a refugee dramatically increases a woman’s chance of experiencing violence, whether in the home or out in the community.
+Women and children, in particular, are at greater risks of experiencing violence, whether in our outside the home, whether in the home or out in the community.

 Refugees who can’t make ends meet in Jordan often resort to desperate measures, like sending their children to work, or going back to their places of origin, even if it is not yet safe for them to return.

 How does the IRC help in Jordan?

 The IRC’s mission is to provide humanitarian assistance, medical care and other support to refugees living in extremely harsh conditions.
 The IRC also provides support to vulnerable communities that host refugees.

 We began our work in Jordan in 2007 with refugees from Iraq.
 With the arrival of refugees from Syria in 2012, we ramped up operations, which now include primary health care, mobile outreach, and empowerment programs for those in need.
 As Jordan struggles to accommodate Syrian refugees, the IRC is focusing our efforts on the northern cities of Mafraq, Irbid and Ramtha by: